ettore-infn/INFN-Design-Standards/README.md

 ### Section Subtitle

-Section subtitles can be used to divide the text in sub-sections or to add design details:
+Section subtitles, the storytellers within. **Enhance readability** by dividing text or adding design details:

 > [!TIP]
 > Like the section title, adding an icon would help the user to identify the section faster.